stefanpetschinka/ai-visibility-evidence-model/README.md

 **How this model was compiled.**

 Every claim in this model was verified against its source: the papers, official documentation and datasets listed in the register below.
 The synthesis was additionally checked for completeness and counter-arguments by prompting several AI systems with the same evidence question without access to this model.
 Convergence across systems is an editorial plausibility check, not independent scientific validation: systems share training data, sources and failure modes, and can converge on the same popular error.

+**Disclosure:** This reference model is published by richresults.ai and authored by Stefan Petschinka, who also developed the linked AEO Mastery Framework.
+The source assessment, synthesis and evidence grades are the author's own work and have not undergone external peer review.

 Three limits apply to everything on this page.
 Production systems are non-deterministic, so no single observation proves an effect.
 Models and retrieval methods change without notice, so findings carry dates.
 And no one, including the best published research, can causally isolate a single intervention inside a live answer engine.
 Where this page says the evidence ends, it ends.